A model of light pseudoscalar dark matter: The sub-MeV dark matter candidate in the model

-Furthermore, in the present framework, we are interested in the sub-MeV DM mass which is also motivated from the theoretical framework.
-As the dark matter mass is light (sub-MeV), it is unable to decay into two fermions at tree-level, however there is a possibility of decaying into two photons through the SM and mirror charged particles (see Fig.~\ref{fig:decay}).
-The decay width for the dark matter decaying into two photons is given by
+Furthermore, motivated from the theoretical framework present in the current scenario, we are interested in the sub-MeV DM mass range.
+As the dark matter is assumed to be light (sub-MeV), it is unable to decay into two fermions at tree-level, however there is a possibility of it decaying to two photons through the SM and mirror charged particles (see Fig.~\ref{fig:decay}).
+The decay width of the dark matter decaying into two photons is given by

 where, \bea \Gamma (A_s^0 \rightarrow \gamma \gamma )^{\rm SM~ fermions} &=& {\alpha^2 M_{A_s^0}^3\over 256\pi^3 v^2_{\rm SM}}\left|\sum_{f}N^c_fQ_f^2y_f F_{1/2}(\chi_f)\right|^2\\ \Gamma (A_s^0 \rightarrow \gamma \gamma )^{\rm MF~ fermions} &=& {\alpha^2 M_{A_s^0}^3\over 256\pi^3 v^2_{\rm SM}}\left|\sum_{f}N^c_f Q_f^2y_f^M F_{1/2}(\chi_f)\right|^2, \eea here, $\chi_i=M_{A_s^0}^2/4m_i^2$. $Q_{f}$ denotes electric charges of the corresponding particles. $N_f^c$ is the color factor.
 In the limit $y_{sd}\approx y_{sq}\approx y_{su} = y_s$, $y_f=-y_f^M \approx \sqrt{2} \frac{ y_{si}^2 v_s}{ y_i^M v_{2M}} $ (see eqns~\ref{eq:Asll} and \ref{eq:Asqq}) denote $A_s^0$ couplings to $f_i\bar{f_i}$ and $f_{i}^M\bar{f}_{i}^M$ where, $i=u,d,\ell$.
 The loop function $F_{1/2}$ is defined as